Ground states for the planar NLSE with a point defect as minimizers of the constrained energy: Further properties: proof of point (ii) of Theorems and

-The first key point for the proof of (ii)(b) is the switch to a minimum problem equivalent to that of $S_\omega$ constrained on $N_\omega$, which is introduced in the next two results.
+The first key point for the proof of (ii)(b) is the switch from the minimization of $S_\omega$ constrained on $N_\omega$ to the minimization of $Q_{\omega}$ constrained on $D_{\omega}^{p}$, which is introduced in the next result.